Evident LogoOlympus Logo

 Base Curve and Thickness Measurement of Soft Contact Lenses

-Gage: Model 38DL PLUS with Multilayer software option
+Gauge: 39DL PLUS gauge with the Multilayer software option

-Note: It is also possible to use the Model 45MG gage with Single Element Software for measurement of sagittal height or lens thickness, however this instrument will make only one type of measurement at a time and does not automatically calculate base curve.
+Note: It is also possible to use the 45MG gauge with Single Element software to measure the sagittal height or lens thickness.
+However, this instrument makes only one type of measurement at a time and does not automatically calculate the base curve.

 In the measurement process, the transducer generates a short pulse of sharply focused ultrasonic energy that travels up through the saline solution.
 Portions of this energy reflect back to the transducer from the membrane, the bottom surface of the lens, the top surface of the lens, and finally from the surface of the saline solution.
-The gage digitally records this pattern of echoes, and then very precisely measures the time intervals between the first and second echoes, and between the second and third.
-(The fourth echo, from the surface of the saline solution, is not relevant to this test.)
+The gauge digitally records this pattern of echoes, and then precisely measures the time intervals between the first and second echoes, and between the second and third.
+The fourth echo, from the surface of the saline solution, is not relevant to this test.

 The time interval between the first and second echoes is proportional to the distance between the membrane and the bottom of the lens, or the sagittal height.
 Similarly, the time interval between the second and third echoes is proportional to the thickness of the lens.
-The gage applies the formula
+The gauge applies the following formula:

 D = VT / 2